Practice Tips Series: How to Create a Lawyer Website

 This article is a part of our Practice Tips Series: A Practice Resource for Solo and Small Practice Attorneys

+A law firm's website plays a critical role in shaping your online presence and making a powerful first impression on potential new clients.
 For many solo and small practice lawyers, a $10,000 website is simply too much money.
-Creating a website from scratch might sound daunting, but it may be the best option if you’re just getting your practice off the ground.
-Want to know how to create a website for your law firm?
-We have you covered.
+Creating a website from scratch might sound daunting, but it may be the best option if you're just getting your practice off the ground.

 Things You Need On Your Law Website